Police find no confirmed cases of spiking by injection in Scotland

 But Detective Chief Superintendent Laura McLuckie, who has been leading inquiries in Scotland, said officers have found no evidence to support the claims north of the border.

-She said forensic analysis has so far found no traces of drugs used for spiking, and said the “significant increase in reporting” was the result of “the media and social media (prominence) that it was given at the time”.
+She said forensic analysis has so far found no traces of drugs used for spiking, and claimed the “significant increase in reporting” was the result of “the media and social media [prominence] that it was given at the time”.

+More people reported being spiked in Dundee in 2021 than the last six years combined.

-“There is clearly alcohol involved, there is clearly recreational drug use involved, however, we don’t have any identified cases of any spiking by injection and Scotland at this time.
+“There is clearly alcohol involved, there is clearly recreational drug use involved, however, we don’t have any identified cases of any spiking by injection in Scotland at this time.

 “We will obviously continue to monitor that over the coming weeks and months.”

-Police Scotland confirmed it received 51 reports of spiking by injection in Scotland between January and October last year.
+Police Scotland confirmed it received 51 reports of spiking by injection in Scotland between January and October last year, including reports from Dundee venues.

-In the same period there were 69 reports of drinks being spiked and 32 cases in which the method of drugging was unclear.
+In the same period there were 69 reports of drinks being spiked across the country and 32 cases in which the method of drugging was unclear.

-People who said they believed they were victims of spiking by injection spoke of “puncture marks” found on their body and a general feeling of being unwell.
+People who believed they were victims of spiking by injection spoke of “puncture marks” found on their body and a general feeling of being unwell.

 Now, reports in the UK are on a “significant downward trajectory”, Ms McLuckie said and, in Scotland in the last week, no reports of spiking by injection have been filed.

-But the officer did note this could be down to Covid rules being in place over the festive period and restricting access to nightclubs.
+But the officer did note this could be down to Covid-19 rules being in place over the festive period and restricting access to nightclubs.

+Reports peaked towards the end of the year, with many people calling for better protective measures to prevent spiking.

 Katy MacLeod, of Scottish Drugs Forum, pointed to the possible challenges that arise when collecting evidence in relation to spiking by injection.